AmitSharmamad/slack-blockify/README.md

 Annotate all the function handlers with the respective interactive-action-types

-Handler Registers are `method decorators`
+-   Handler Registers are `method decorators`
+-   The list of method decorators are:
+    1. ButtonAction
+    2. SelectOptionAction
+    3. SelectOptionsAction
+    4. OverflowAction
+    5. DatepickerAction
+    6. ActionByValue

 ```typescript
 @Actions()